mqcomplab/MultipleComparisons/README.md

 # About
 MultipleComparisons allows to calculate and process extended (e.g., n-ary) similarity indices.
 The basic theory is detailed in: "Extended similarity indices: the benefits of comparing more than two objects simultaneously.
-Part 1: Theory and characteristics", R. A. Miranda-Quintana, D. Bajusz, A. Rácz, K. Héberger; J. Cheminformatics (in preparation)
+Part 1: Theory and characteristics", R. A. Miranda-Quintana, D. Bajusz, A. Rácz, K. Héberger; J. Cheminformatics https://jcheminf.biomedcentral.com/articles/10.1186/s13321-021-00505-3

+Some applications are presented in: "Extended similarity indices: the benefits of comparing more than two objects simultaneously.
+Part 2: speed, consistency, diversity selection", R. A. Miranda-Quintana, A. Rácz, D. Bajusz, K. Héberger; J. Cheminformatics https://jcheminf.biomedcentral.com/articles/10.1186/s13321-021-00504-4

 # License
 MultipleComparisons is distributed under GPL License version 3 (GPLv3).